useblocks/awesomesphinx/docs/contribute.rst

    1. Search for packages on PyPi by classifiers
    2. Requests package info from PyPi for each package
-   3. Queries PyPi-BigQuery-data for download numbers of last 30 days
+   3. Queries PyPi-BigQuery-data for download numbers of the last 30 days
    4. Stores all data in a ``pypi_data.json`` files

 2. ``/scripts/needs_json.py`` gets executed